storj/storj/docs/design/satellite-svc-separation.md

 #### version

 We need a way for all these new satellite binaries to perform a version compatibility check.
-In the short term the version service can be responsible for this.
-So in addition to the storage nodes, the satellite system binaries can check in too.
-Another option may be having all storj software pieces set their current version information in grpc metadata or something like that.
-The version compatibility check will need to be smarter than "require all actors to be on the exact same version" because, at some point, we will want to upgrade certain components of the system without having to upgrade and restart all of them.
+In the short term the version server can be responsible for this.
+So in addition to the storage nodes, the satellite system binaries can check in as well.
+Lets make sure that they cannot start up unless they are running the right version.

 ## Implementation